top of page

 Talent - 20% of total score.

 Each contestant performs a routine of up to 90 seconds of her own choosing, in her choice of wardrobe.
-Talent must be approved by the Miss Spokane Scholarship Organization or previously approved as listed on the most recent “Approved Performance Talent List” (linked HERE).
+Talent must be approved by the Miss Spokane Scholarship Organization and listed on the “Approved Performance Arts Talent List” created by the Miss America Organization (linked HERE).
 The talent must be performed solo on stage.
 This phase of competition allows insight into the contestant's:

 • preparatory, performance or storytelling skills;